Skip to content

 Hohn does the opposite.
 Zero cash.
 Every dollar at work.

-The lesson is the same in both cases: when the fat pitch arrives — a confirmed Freesurfer trading 30% below its historical valuation — capital must move.
+The lesson is the same in both cases.
+Whether you hold cash or not, the principle doesn’t change: when the arrives — a confirmed Freesurfer trading 30% below its historical valuation — capital must move.
 Buffett does it by deploying his reserve.
 Hohn does it by selling good to buy better.
 The mechanics differ.
 The discipline is identical.
-And the ultimate logic is Munger’s: every dollar has an opportunity cost, and the measure of an investor’s discipline is the ruthlessness with which that cost is minimized.
-For Hohn, the minimum is zero idle capital.
-Every dollar compounds in the best tollbooth available.
-Always.

 Sizing: Conviction Measured in Billions